 - If a USB-connected printer is powered on before the computer, the printer may appear as offline and cards sent to the printer do not print.
 Power on the computer first to prevent this from occurring.
-To remedy the offline status, unplug the printer's USB cable and then plug it back in. - A USB-connected printer on a Windows 10 system may be placed in offline status following an update to the Card Printer Driver from a previous version.
-Do the following to return the printer to online status: - CI.
+To remedy the offline status, unplug the printer's USB cable and then plug it back in. - A USB-connected printer on a Windows 10 or Windows 11 system may be placed in offline status following an update to the Card Printer Driver from a previous version.
+Do the following to return the printer to online status: - a.
 Select Start > Settings > Devices > Printers & Scanners. - b.
-Select the XPS Card Printer and click Open Queue. - C. Click the Printer menu and remove the check mark next to Use Printer Offline.
+Select the XPS Card Printer and click Open Queue. - c.
+Click the Printer menu and remove the check mark next to Use Printer Offline. - If the USB connections drops, make sure that the driver is up to date.
+The most recent driver increases the DHCP lease time from 7 days to 90 days and sends gratuitous ARP once per second.